Libbie Mark

 Abstract Expressionist American artist Libbie Mark (1905-1972) had connections with many of the twentieth century’s most significant artists, including Grace Hartigan, Hans Hofmann, Larry Rivers, and Vaclav Vytlacil.
 She created her work in important artistic communities of New York and Provincetown.
 Her unique "collage paintings" reflect a deep experimentation with—and skilled handling of—color and texture that made her work stand out then and now.

 One of five siblings, Libbie Berman was born in 1905 in Jersey City, New Jersey, to Naomi Rachel (Nellie) Berman, née Rubin and Harold Berman, an editor and translator of Hebrew texts.[1]
 In 1927, Libbie married Edward Mark, and they lived in Jersey City, then Queens, New York, before settling in Great Neck, New York, around 1939.[2]
 Their first child, Judith, was born in 1935, followed by Reuben in 1939.
 Having already set up a basement painting studio so she could paint but still be available to her family, in 1948 at the age of 43, Mark formalized her independent artistic activity by enrolling in courses at the Great Neck Adult Education (GNAE) fine arts program.
 Mark took classes with Betty Holliday Deckoff, a former Art Students League student of Vytlacil.[3]
 Deckoff was an editorial associate at ARTnews before becoming the coordinator of GNAE,[4] and she hired prominent New York artists to teach, many of whom she knew from her time at ARTnews, including Nell Blaine, Helen Frankenthaler, Grace Hartigan, Louise Nevelson, Fairfield Porter, and Larry Rivers.[5]
 At GNAE Mark also studied with Rivers and likely first met Hartigan there.
-The Marks' art collection reflected her connection with fellow artists: among others, they acquired a Rivers 1953 Berdie portrait study, and to support Libbie's friend during a well-documented difficult financial period, they purchased Hartigan’s 1952 Venetian Self-Portrait from Tibor de Nagy Gallery.[6]
+The family's art collection reflected Mark's connection with fellow artists: among others, they acquired a Rivers 1953 Berdie portrait study, and to support Libbie's friend during a well-documented difficult financial period, they purchased Hartigan’s 1952 Venetian Self-Portrait from Tibor de Nagy Gallery.[6]

 Mark’s early painting style varied before and during the beginnings of her formal training, but by the mid-1950s, she began a move towards Abstract Expressionism.
 This roughly coincided with changes in her personal and artistic life.
 After her youngest child graduated from high school in 1956, Mark and her husband lived between Long Island and New York City for two years.
 Mark was enrolled at the Art Students League between 1956 and 1958, taking courses from Vytlacil, Hofmann’s former student and assistant.
 She also likely met many other influential teachers, including Vytlacil's prominent colleagues Will Barnet, Edwin Dickinson, George Grosz, William Zorach, and others on staff at that time.[7]
 Mark attended Vytlacil’s “Life Drawing, Painting and Composition” classes from December 1956 to May 1957 and from September 1957 to March 1958.[8]
 A number of Mark’s pieces from this time show her increasing interest and skill in abstraction.
 She worked in oil on canvas, as well as ink and watercolor on paper, experimenting with different methods and styles, likely having absorbed other artists' and her teachers' work, which she could now more easily study in the city.